 Given the size and complexity of secondary schools, it is not feasible for individual teachers to have full visibility of recruitment activity across the entire school.
 As such, our survey asks respondents to report specifically on their subject department or faculty.
-Once again, the earlier timing of this year's survey limits the validity of direct year-on-year comparisons.
-Nevertheless, the current data indicate that 23% of teachers report a post has been advertised and filled within their department, while a further 17% report that an advert is currently open.
-A majority-just over 50%-state that no advertisements have been made in their department to date.
+Once again, the different timing of this year's survey limits the validity of direct year-on-year comparisons.
+Nevertheless, 45% of teachers report there have been no job adverts in their own faculty or department, up from just 36% last year.

 While unfilled positions have been a persistent concern across both the primary and secondary phases in recent years, there are tentative signs of improvement.
-At present, only 8% of primary teachers and 7% of secondary teachers report unfilled vacancies in their setting.
+As at May 31st, only 8% of both primary and secondary teachers report unfilled vacancies at their school.